Malekoula Airport

 Malekoula Airport (IATA: LPM, ICAO: NVSL), also known as Lamap Airport, is an airfield near Lamap on the island of Malekoula, in the Malampa province in Vanuatu.
 It is one of two airfields on the island, the other being Norsup Airport in the north.

 Facilities

-The airport resides at an elevation of 7 ft above mean sea level.
+The airport is at an elevation of 7 ft above mean sea level.
 It has one runway which is 840 m in length.